-Ads must not omit important information that would help a consumer make an informed choice, including significant conditions and fees.
+Ads must not omit important information that would help a consumer make an informed choice, including information on significant conditions and fees.
 Neither should ads mislead by inaccurately describing the service on offer or exaggerating the likely outcomes of using the service.
+Depending on the claims made, certain information may need to appear up front, even in your paid or organic social media ads.
+If the advertiser seeks to rely on information on the advertiser's website, material information should appear clearly on the landing page, not placed for example in footnotes, small or less prominent text, or terms and conditions.